oms-pi-sw/MLST/README.md

                                         * mvcao1 [HEURISTIC, GREEDY]
                                         * era [HEURISTIC]
                                         * tabusearch [HEURISTIC]
+ -A,--intensification                   To USE WITH Tabu Search heuristic
+                                        algorithm.
+Use a "good moves" list
+                                        to learn best moves and evaluate
+                                        after exploration of neighborhood.
+                                        [INTENSIFICATION OPTION]
+ -B,--diversification                   To USE WITH Tabu Search heuristic
+                                        algorithm.
+Use a "frequently
+                                        moves" list to learn too frequent
+                                        moves and reject after exploration
+                                        of neighborhood.
+[DIVERSIFICATION
+                                        OPTION]
  -g,--graph <graph>                     Prefix of filenames where save
                                         graphs.
  -h,--help                              Print help.
+ -I,--max-iter <max-iter>               To USE WITH Tabu Search heuristic
+                                        algorithm.
+Specify the max number
+                                        of iterations.
  -i,--input <input>                     The input graph file.
- -m,--min-queue <min-queue>             To use with Tabu Search heuristic
+ -L,--local-search-intensification      To USE WITH Tabu Search heuristic
                                         algorithm.
+Require to use path
+                                        relinking intensification
+                                        heuristic after tabu search
+                                        collected all elite results.
+                                        [INTENSIFICATION OPTION]
+ -m,--min-queue <min-queue>             To USE WITH Tabu Search heuristic
+                                        algorithm.
 Specify the max queue
                                         of forbidden moves in Tabu Search.
- -M,--multistart <multistart>           To use with Tabu Search heuristic
+ -M,--multistart <multistart>           To USE WITH Tabu Search heuristic
                                         algorithm.
 Specify the number of
                                         multistart.
+[DIVERSIFICATION
+                                        OPTION]
  -n,--nograph                           Don't open graphic interface for
                                         graph.
+ -N,--no-improvement <no-improvement>   To USE WITH Tabu Search heuristic
+                                        algorithm.
+Specify the max number
+                                        of iterations without improvement.
  -o,--output <output>                   The output filename where to save
                                         the graph.
- -q,--max-iter <max-iter>               To use with Tabu Search heuristic
+ -P,--path-relinking                    To USE WITH Tabu Search heuristic
                                         algorithm.
-Specify the max number
-                                        of iterations.
+Require to use path
+                                        relinking intensification
+                                        heuristic after tabu search
+                                        collected all elite results.
+                                        [INTENSIFICATION OPTION]
+ -R,--move-diversification              To USE WITH Tabu Search heuristic
+                                        algorithm.
+Specify a stronger
+                                        policy for tabu queue rejection in
+                                        order to diversify more.
+                                        [DIVERSIFICATION OPTION]
  -r,--random                            Generate random graph.
- -t,--threads <threads>                 To use with Tabu Search heuristic
+ -t,--threads <threads>                 To USE WITH Tabu Search heuristic
                                         algorithm or Bottom-Up
-                                        MultiThreaded algorithm.Specify
+                                        MultiThreaded algorithm.
+Specify
                                         number of threads.
 Works only for
                                         multithreading algorithms.
  -v,--version                           Print version.
     --verbose                           Enable verbose modality.
- -w,--no-improvement <no-improvement>   To use with Tabu Search heuristic
-                                        algorithm.
-Specify the max number
-                                        of iterations without improvement.
 ```

 ## UI: [![GraphStream](http://minegrado.ovh/badges/dependecy-GraphStream-blue.svg)](http://graphstream-project.org/)